Bongekile191/Python-Assignment/README.md

 # Python-Assignment
-First Year Richfield Python ,is to help Richfield Students to learn more about python and be able to do theur work
+First Year Richfield Python ,is to help Richfield Students to learn more about python and be able to do thier work